 Scratches and marks are inevitable on timber floorings and furniture, no matter how careful you are.
 This is because most of the things are dropped, dragged or placed daily.
 You can remove these scratches.
 If the scratches are light, just polish the surface with cotton, wool or microfibre cloth.
 If the scratches are a bit deep, you can use a touch-up pen.
 For extremely deeper scratches, you need to talk to experts.

-At Marcelle’s Carpentry and Building, we believe that nothing can beat the look and feel of natural timber.
+At Marcelle’s Building & Carpentry, we believe that nothing can beat the look and feel of natural timber.
 But at the same time, it is equally essential to protect it.
 A little protection for your timber flooring and furniture can make them look as good as new for decades.
 Connect with our team today to know how you can protect your wooden flooring and furniture from daily wear and tear.